-An unboxed computer sits at the foot of his bed -- part of a school project.
+An unboxed computer sits at the foot of his bed - part of a school project.
 A news article about a slain middle-school classmate is taped on one wall; a memorial T-shirt of his grandmother hangs on another.
 There's a television and Sony PlayStation, which he enjoyed playing with friends.
-A couple of small bags of chips and cookies still lay next to his pillow Monday -- junk food he had planned to eat before bedtime Sunday.
+A couple of small bags of chips and cookies still lie next to his pillow - junk food he had planned to eat before bedtime Sunday.

 But Ronald never made it to bed.
-About 9:30 p.m., the boy's mother asked him to run a simple errand: take a bunch of grapefruit across the street to an elderly neighbor's house.
+About 9:30 p.m., the 14-year-old boy's mother asked him to run a simple errand: take some grapefruit across the street to an elderly neighbor's house.
 Moments later, she said, she heard gunshots, looked out the window and saw a man running away and her son lying on the sidewalk, screaming for help.

-The family called for justice and, less than 12 hours after Ronald's death, they invited local media outlets into their home for interviews.
+The family called for justice, and less than 12 hours after Ronald's death, they invited local news media outlets into their home for interviews.

 Ronald was Baltimore's 221st homicide victim, and the seventh in seven days, according to figures compiled by The Baltimore Sun.
 He is also the city's 25th juvenile homicide victim and the fifth 14-year-old slain this year, the figures show.

 Yesterday, Grant and her relatives and friends were numb from the shock of the loss of the boy they called Ronnie.
 The Booker T. Washington Middle School eighth-grader had two brothers and a sister.
 He was excited about drumming and had just been accepted into the school's marching band.

 His uncle, Donald Grant, said he called him "Woo."